Satya-s89/Urban-Wander/README.md

 ---

+## Are you solving a real-world problem?
+(Yes)

+**Problem**

+"Travelers often encounter various challenges, such as missing out on interesting places along their route or struggling to find food and other necessities.
+Our app and chatbot can be incredibly helpful in addressing these issues."

+## Are you using PromptRepo?

+No

+## We are using GEMINI AI

+1. **Search:** To help travelers find relevant places, accommodations, restaurants, and other points of interest.
+2. **Classification:** To categorize different types of places or services, such as food, lodging, attractions, and so on.
+3. **Extraction:** To pull important information from user inputs or external sources, like extracting addresses, names, or other key details.
+4. **Generation:** To create helpful content, such as recommendations, itineraries, travel tips, or even generating personalized responses in the chatbot.

+## Technologies Stack
+* Next.js
+* Gemini API
+* React

+## Team Members
+Kaki Hari Satya Srikanth (github link)
+Vysyaraju AkhilRaju
+Inaparthi Madhukiran
+Kadali Mourya
+Ponamanda Saimanideep

+## About Our App

 **Introduction**

 Welcome to **Urban-Wander**, the ultimate AI-powered travel experience.
 Our platform transforms how you travel with real-time assistance, seamless bookings, and personalized suggestions.